Skrublaub/useless-torrenter/readme.md

 A geckodriver is installed based on the system detected. geckodriver.exe for windows and geckodriver for MacOS and Linux.

-You must have firefox installed to use the selenium
+You must have firefox installed to use selenium.

 ## Other info